 - How long will the tiles take to arrive?

-Most of our tiles are available from stock and are available to be delivered the next working day, or you can arrange to have them delivered to your home.
+Most of our tiles are available from stock and are available to be delivered to branch the next working day, or you can arrange to have them delivered to your home.
 Some ranges are a special order which may take longer which is clearly marked on the displays.Q

 - Can we return any tiles that we do not use?